 May '05 2005-05-26_002_2

-Historic window design is our passion; we specialize in making replica or historically accurate designs.
+Historic windows are our passion; we specialize in making replicas, or restoring originals.

 Our windows are made using the finest materials and craftsmanship.
-We are able to match any window profile, both sash and frames.
-We can provide technical assistance in historic details; we can advise about historic window details, such as glass size, counterbalance systems, muntin design, all based upon the particular restoration period.
+We are able to match any window profile, both sash and jamb.
+We can provide technical help in the historic details; we can advise about glass type, size, counterbalance systems, muntin design, and so on, all based upon the particular period.

 With the renewed interest in restoration and quality, historic window replication is becoming more popular.

 Window historical background.
 Window design has changed slowly over the past years.
 Before 1700, all windows were casement, or hinged, until just after 1700 when the first ‘sliding sash’ window was introduced into the colonies.
 At that time, glass was limited and not made in a colonies, but imported.
 Standard sizes of glass were often 8″ x 10″, 10″ x 12″, or 7″ x 9″; larger sizes could not be made until much later.
 During the 1800’s, the muntins, or dividers between the windows, became narrower as the century progressed, and changed in profile.
 Glass sizes started to increase as well during the middle of the century.
 This led to a different looking window in the Victorian period.
 Window manufacturing didn’t change dramatically in my view until the late 1960’s, and since then the changes have been dramatic.
 Many manufacturers have taken on the attitude of function over form, and now vinyl jamb liners, and even vinyl windows are the standard.
 Except for a few companies, there is no impetus to follow historic details.
 Our custom millwork team can make sashes only, if desired.
 We typically run our sashes with our antique single end tenoning machine, to produce quality and traditional pinned joints for your project.

 The muntin design is often a great way to date a window.
 The following are typical muntin profiles on the east coast of North America, which we are able to duplicate: